Tanba-Kameyama Domain: History

-In 1609, Okabe Nagamori was transferred from Shimōsa Province as a measure against Toyotomi Hideyoshi in Osaka Castle.
+In 1609, Okabe Nagamori was transferred from Shimōsa Province as a measure against Toyotomi Hideyori in Osaka Castle.
 The castle town was completed, and Kameyama Castle was rebuilt with the assistance of various western daimyō as a gesture of fealty to the Tokugawa.
 The Okabe were transferred to Fukuchiyama Domain in 1621.
 Later that same year, Matsudaira Narishige of the Ogyu-Matsudaira was transferred from Nishio Domain in Mikawa Province.
 His son, Matsudaira Tadaaki, was transferred to Bungo Province in 1634.
 The Matsudaira were replaced by Suganuma Sadayoshi of Zeze Domain.
 On the death of his son Suganuma Sadaakiara without heir in 1647, the domain passed to Matsudaira Sadaharu of the Fujii-Matsudaira, formerly of Kakegawa Domain.
 The clan ruled to 1686, when they were transferred to Iwatsuki Domain.
 The domain was then ruled from 1686 to 1697 by Kuze Shigeyuki, formerly of Niwase Domain.
 After his transfer to Yoshida Domain, Inoue Masamune of Gujō Domain ruled briefly to his transfer to Shimodate Domain in 1702.
 The Aoyama clan then ruled to 1748, with Aoyama Tadashige coming from Hamamatsu Domain, and his grandson Aoyama Tadatomo going to Sasayama Domain.

 Following the Aoyama, the domain came under the rule of the Katanobara-Matsudaira clan, who would continue to rule for the remainder of the Edo Period.
 This brought a period of political stability to the domain.
 The 7th daimyō, Matsudaira Nobuyoshi served as Jisha-bugyō, Osaka-jō dai and rōjū during the tumultuous Bakumatsu period, and narrowly escaped assassination for his role as Ii Naosuke's assistant in the Ansei Purge.
 He was one of the Japanese negotiators in the Anglo-Satsuma War.
 His successor, Matsudaira Nobumasa reversed the domain's position, and quickly joined the imperial side in the Boshin War.
 On July 27, 1869, the domain's name was officially changed to "Kameoka Domain" to avoid confusion with Ise-Kameyama Domain.
 In 1871, with the abolition of the han system, Kameoka briefly became "Kameoka Prefecture", which was merged with Kyoto Prefecture a few months later.